 At present, the high-speed trains run as far south as Gemas, with the last part of the line down to Johor Bahru (JB Sentral), yet to be completed.

-If you are looking for ETS Trains to Padang Besar please see our :
+If you are looking for the ETS Train to Padang Besar (keretapi ETS ke Padang Besar) please see our:

 ETS tickets can be purchased on the day of travel from the ticket counter at Padang Besar Train Station, which is located upstairs on the first floor, just behind the stairs near the cafe.

-If you are in Thailand, this can easily be done online for a small fee.
+If you are in Thailand, this can easily be done online and often works out to be the same price as you would pay at the counter.

 If you are heading into Malaysia from Thailand to catch the train from Padang Besar, there are a few ways to get to the train station (which is located on the border, just inside Malaysia).